achenet/achenet/README.md

 Hi, I’m Ariel. (@achenet) 👋

-I’m interested in mathematics, chemistry, physics, electircal engineering, language, and biology.
+I’m interested in mathematics, chemistry, physics, electrical engineering, language, and biology.

 You can email me at apchenet@gmail.com.